 Cape Town is a wonderful city.
-I love living in it, people love visiting it, and it’s set to see more than its usual share of visitors in 2014 because of Design Capital 2014.
+I love living in it, people love visiting it, and it’s set to see more than its usual share of visitors.

 Here is a list of insider tips for travelling Cape Town, to beat the queues, spend less, and make your trip here more memorable …